 Q: What if my underwear is hot and doesn’t absorb moisture?

 Generally speaking, men have a few basic choices in underwear.
-You can go with the traditional cotton boxer, or squeeze into a pair of tighty whities.
+You can go with the traditional cotton boxer, or squeeze into a pair of tight whities.
 But the good news is that these options have expanded drastically in recent years.
 More than a few manufacturers are making boxer briefs with high-tech materials and hybrid designs that are light years away from the old style.
 There are many more comfortable choices for all-day use and quite a few that offer support as well as coverage.

 A nice pair of running underwear adds a comfortable layer of insulation and support.
 This is especially important during the cold months, because running tights and pants, tend to lack built-in liners that many running shorts have.
 And during the summer the less you feel the better.